v923z/micropython-ulab/README.md

 ### fft

-The `fft` sub-module implements the fast Fourier transform, and its inverse for one-dimensional `ndarray`s.
+The `fft` sub-module implements the fast Fourier transform, and its inverse for one-dimensional `ndarray`s, as well as the `spectrogram` function from `scipy`.

 ### filter